oracle-livelabs/database/patch-me-if-you-can/lab6-final-checks/lab6-final-checks.md

 # Lab 6:  Final Checks

 ## Introduction
 You are done now.
 You did patch out-of place what we highly recommend, and you may have done also a more work-intense in-place patching exercise.
-So, let us check some things in the environment.
+So, let us check some things in both environment.

 ![Process flow lab 6](./images/lab6-process-flow.png " ")